firelifepro/Work_order/README.md

 </details>
 When the google extention changes you have to redeploy because it will cache the old ones.
 That gives you a new url.
 You need to add the url from the google extention app script to each of the .html pages in the APPS_SCRIPT_URL also run set secret

+Log Verbosity — Two Switches
+Browser side (HTML pages): There's now a let flipsLogLevel = 'NORMAL' constant near the top of each page.
+In NORMAL mode, only WARN, ERROR, and the two key OK events (WO_SAVED, INVOICE_CREATED) are sent to the sheet — maybe 2-3 rows per work order instead of 10+.
+To turn it up temporarily without redeploying, open browser DevTools console and type: flipsLogLevel = 'VERBOSE'
+Set it back to 'NORMAL' the same way, or just refresh the page.
+Apps Script side: The same logic lives in maybeLog() — INFO rows are suppressed in NORMAL mode, WARN/ERROR always write.
+To switch the Apps Script verbosity without editing code, go to Project Settings → Script Properties and add/change LOG_LEVEL to VERBOSE or NORMAL.
+No re-deploy needed since it's read at runtime via PropertiesService.